Equinox: Length of equinoctial day and night

 In sunrise/sunset tables, the atmospheric refraction is assumed to be 34 arcminutes, and the assumed semidiameter (apparent radius) of the Sun is 16 arcminutes.
-(The apparent radius varies slightly depending on time of year, slightly larger at perihelion in January than aphelion in July, but the difference is comparatively small.)
+(The apparent radius varies depending on time of year, barely larger at perihelion in January than aphelion in July, but the difference is small.)
 Their combination means that when the upper limb of the Sun is on the visible horizon, its centre is 50 arcminutes below the geometric horizon, which is the intersection with the celestial sphere of a horizontal plane through the eye of the observer.

-These effects make the day about 14 minutes longer than the night at the equator and longer still towards the poles.
-The real equality of day and night only happens in places far enough from the equator to have a seasonal difference in day length of at least 7 minutes, actually occurring a few days towards the winter side of each equinox.
+These effects make the day about 14 minutes longer than the night at the equator and longer still towards the poles, but the real equality of day and night happens in places far enough from the equator to have a seasonal difference in day length of at least 7 minutes, occurring a few days towards the winter side of each equinox.
 One result of this is that, at latitudes below ±2.0 degrees, all the days of the year are longer than the nights.